jp1884/techvolution-vegas-baby/Techvolution_VIII_blog/moores_politics.md

 The rich also funded the politics in the past as well.

-American tycoons also wielded significant political influence through economic power and strategic philanthropy.
+American tycoons wielded significant political influence through economic power and strategic philanthropy.
 Industrial leaders like Rockefeller, Carnegie, and Morgan shaped national policy by funding campaigns, lobbying legislators, and pulling strings of power with their economic networks.
 Their philanthropic foundations and political connections allowed them to impact national decisions, creating a unique relationship between corporate interests and government.

 The point is many of the commonly cited causes to our partisanship have existed before.
 Manipulative media, influential talking heads, rich funded political campaigns are not new anymore than gerrymandering, racial tensions or economic inequality.

 Perhaps ever more powerful electronics supercharged existing problems and pushed our system to the breaking point.
 For example, what if cable news and social media are simply more present and targeted and therefore more influential than radio and newspapers.

-The problem is political polarization was not the only thing that started in the 1970s and has gotten worse since.
+That is certainly possible.
+Digital technology makes media echo chambers easier to create and maintain.
+However, the rise of communism and fascism in the 1920s-30s demonstrates that powerful persuasion existed long before algorithms—through mass rallies and propaganda that could radicalize entire societies without any digital targeting.

+These reasons for today's growing polarization seem incomplete.
+What if political breakdown is merely a symptom of a larger transformation?
+Let's test this hypothesis by examining other domains to see if a profound shift is truly underway.

-Let's look at the environment.
+We'll look at the environment.
 Surely the world's plants and creatures are isolated from the problems of society.
 How's Mother Nature been doing lately.

 Things aren't so good.

+## Beyond Politics: Environment and Economics

+Unfortunately, the environment is not isolated from human society.
 Biologists today say the Sixth Mass Extinction is underway, with species extinction rates comparable to previous mass extinction events like the one that wiped out the dinosaurs.
 Then there's climate change, with most scientists documenting accelerating warming trends, with unknown consequences for the planet because of our refusal to stop overusing fossil fuels.

 <!-- insert graph of global temperatures -->
 <!-- https://en.wikipedia.org/wiki/Climate_change#/media/File:Global_Temperature_And_Forces_With_Fahrenheit.svg -->

-This stands in stark contrast to 1970, when just eight years after the book "Silent Spring" awakened America to suffering environment a Republican president created the Environment Protection Agency.
-So, within a decade of becoming aware of the serious problem, American politics was on its way to cleaning up the many oil spills and smoke stacks harming the country.
+This stands in stark contrast to 1970, when just eight years after the book "Silent Spring" awakened America to its suffering environment a Republican president created the Environment Protection Agency.
+Within a decade of becoming aware of the serious problem, American politics was on its way to cleaning up the many oil spills and smoke stacks harming the country (although it must be said, some solutions were exporting the problem to other countries).

+Rising transistor counts correlate with environmental collapse by enabling massive increases in consumption and resource extraction.
+Transistors powered new powers in navigation, robotics, and global supply chains that reduced production costs while making environmental damage less visible to consumers.

 Let's look at another area.
 How is the government debt going?